Digital Marketing Interview Questions

-- Analyze this creative display ad for this brand and tell me what is “off” about it.
+- Analyse this creative display ad for this brand and tell me what is “off” about it.

 - Here’s a set of tasks, important details of each task, and timelines to be met.
-How would you plan and organize the order of each task?
+How would you plan and organise the order of each task?

 - Tell me about an unforgettable problem at your workplace that you solved.
 How did you go about solving it?

-- Analyze the results of this A/B testing experiment and propose an improvement plan.
+- Analyse the results of this A/B testing experiment and propose an improvement plan.